 - The more followers you have in social media, the more you’ll be able to encourage visits to your posts by sharing them.

-- See you blog a long-term project and think of it (and treat it) as a business.
+- See your blog as long-term project and think of it (and treat it) as a business.

 That’s it for now.